Summer Family Fun! Thanks to Holly Matthews, our Family & Wellness Ambassador

 Many folk complain of feeling tired mid-afternoon and whilst some of our European friends get to indulge in a refreshing siesta, we must struggle through it!

 This is where GLUCO can step in.
 Our range of GLUCO Tabs, GLUCO Juice, and new ISO-Tonic is full of fast-acting glucose and is totally free of artificial nastiness such as sodium and caffeine.
 So you get a boost of what you need to get through the day, feeling alert, attentive and awake.
-The range is available in delicious fruity flavours – pick up yours from Boots or at our online shop.
+The range is available in delicious fruity flavours – pick up yours from Boots.
 Prices start at just 89 pence!

 Don’t forget to check out Holly’s blog on how to tire your children out, more great advice and ideas!